arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ...
 ```

-...a type family!
-This is what we've been waiting for!  `ServerT` is a type
+This is what we've been waiting for!  `ServerT` is a type family!
+It's a
-family.
-It's a function that computes a type.
+function that computes a type.
 Let's take a look at the
 [`HasServer`](https://hackage.haskell.org/package/servant-server-0.4.2/docs/Servant-Server.html#t:HasServer)
 typeclass before really diving into `ServerT`.